oshashera/Academia-Vault-M2-/🌳 Stage ECOBIO/Biodiv zbeul note.md

 >
 >"The expansion and intensification of agriculture during the 20th century contributed to poverty alleviation and improved food security globally, but these benefits came at a cost to the environment (Tilman 1999).
 Natural ecosystems have been destroyed or damaged, and the ecosystem services they provide to man degraded or lost" & "these ecosystem changes have been accompanied by losses of biodiversity locally and by an increased risk of extinction globally"
 >
+>
 "biodiversity loss reduces the efficiency by which ecological communities capture biologically essential resources, produce biomass, decompose and recycle biologically essential nutrients"
+>
+>The impact of biodiversity on any single ecosystem process is nonlinear and saturating, such that change accelerates as biodiversity loss increases.
+>
+>